Abdul2/scraper/README.md

 if you are intending to gain from your data collection exploits i suppose  you need to check with the owners and comply with relevant ownerships rights.

-The code in this module  is part of a community project to make available local data.The project is lead by me and the idea is no to only free data through simple http GET services
+The code in this module  is part of a community project to make available local data.The project is lead by me and the idea is to free local data through simple http GET services

-but to test out new build and deployment ideas.
-The project is supported by Croydon Tech City and beside up skilling the local tech force, it aims to use practical implementations as the basis

-for courses, lectures and workshops.
+The project will also test out new build and deployment ideas

 ## the data

-freely available local data is hard to come by unless you have interest in football.So we decided to collect game stats of the best club in the world; the Eagles.
+freely local data is hard to accesss in a modern format {jason and REST } so we decided do to freethe largest set of local data that we can find; game stats of the best footbal club in the world; the Eagles.